porobov/Concrete-Clock-1355/Makers HUB/Makers Instructions.md

 5. Celebrate.

-### Contribution requests
+## Contribution requests

-**Beta**
+**Spelling and grammar**
 Would appreciate spelling correction very much.

-**Master-model strength and germecity**.
+**Master-model strength and leak-tightness**.
 Currently I use rice to strengthen the model and plastic to seal the bottom hole.
 It is enough for casting, but I would like to make it better.
-I tried to use melted plasteline, but it gives to much usadka.
-I suggest using some cement rastvor and fill the form with it.
-Try using very fluid rastvor and cover the insides with thin layer.
+I tried to use melted plasteline, but it gives to much shrinkage.
+I suggest using some cement mix and fill the form with it.
+Try using very fluid mix and cover the insides with thin layer.
 Then let it dry and make another one.
-As soon as model gets enough rigidity pour.
-Polyurethane may be used the same way, but maybe there are any other quickly-drying materials to make this process faster?
+As soon as model gets enough rigidity pour the rest of the mix in.
+I guess polyurethane may be used the same way, but maybe there are any other quickly-drying materials to make this process faster?

 **A stronger clock stand**.
-Need a technology to make more durable stand.
-Need to preserve 1mm facet and clock form.
+Need a technology to make a more durable stand (Make mold casing paragraph).
+The purpose of the stand is to preserve 1 mm facet and clock form.